Welcome to the

 Interpretative, educational, and preservation programs at the Old North Church are operated by Old North Illuminated.

-Episcopal Church in-person worship services are held at 11am each Sunday.
-Advanced registration is requested.
-Please click here to register.
+Episcopal Church in-person worship services are held Sundays at 11am.
+Advanced reservations are welcome and invited to assist in weekly planning.
+Please click here to reserve.

 History of the Old North Church